 News

-Dr. Sreyashi Mukherjee’s Recent Projects Explore Media and Identity in Various Mediums
+Dr. Sreyashi Mukherjee’s Recent Projects Explore Media and Identity Across Various Platforms

 Reality dating shows, gender representation in sports advertising, and games are just a few of the subject areas Teaching Assistant Professor Sreyashi Mukherjee, a media studies and identity scholar, explores in her recent professional endeavors.